abhi9bakshi/scorm-hands-on/readme.md

 The 4 .xsd files in the root directory are XML schema definition files that define the format of the SCORM manifest file and must be included in every SCORM package.

+Now, if you check **line 34** of imsmanifest.xml file, you will see it has an _href_ attribute which points to **shared/launchpage.html**.
+This is the page which shows up when you launch this course in moodle.
+So, let's jump right into that page.

+#####launchpage.html

+Once you open **launchpage.html**, you will see a lot of javascript code.
+Skipping all that, jump directly to body section (line 318).
+If you look at it's structure, you will realize it's very simple with only a frame and a navigation div.

+1. Content Frame
+2. Nav Div
+  * Previous
+  * Next
+  * Exit